Coat of arms of Australia: History

+By the 1820s, an unofficial coat of arms consisting of a shield depicting four symbols of commerce (a golden fleece, ship, anchor and wheat), supported by a kangaroo and emu with the motto "Advance Australia" was widely used across the eastern colonies of Australia.
+It appeared on buildings and personal goods as a branding device for Australia.
+These later formed the basis of the arms of New South Wales, Melbourne and Adelaide.

+1908 Arms

-Following the federation of Australia, the first official coat of arms of Australia was granted by King Edward VII on 7 May 1908.
-The original design is thought to have been inspired by the 1805 Bowman Flag, which showed the rose, shamrock and thistle supported by a kangaroo and emu.
+Following the federation of Australia, the first official coat of arms of Australia was designed by Wilson Dobbs and granted by King Edward VII on 7 May 1908.

-It consisted of a shield in the centre, the seven pointed star on a wreath as the crest above it, and a kangaroo and an emu using its foot to help the kangaroo to support the shield, all on a bed of green grass with a scroll containing the motto "Advance Australia".
-The selection of the kangaroo, the emu and the words, "Advance Australia" was tied together symbolically.
+It consisted of a shield in the centre, the seven pointed star on a wreath as the crest above it, and a kangaroo and an emu using its foot to help the kangaroo to support the shield, all on a bed of green grass with a scroll containing the motto "Advance Australia" (the same motto as the unofficial colonial arms).
+The selection of the kangaroo, the emu and the words, "Advance Australia" were tied together symbolically.
 The shield had a white background, with a red cross of Saint George, blue lines outside the cross, and a blue border containing six inescutcheons featuring a red chevron on white, representing the six states.
-The Scottish Patriotic Association was vocally opposed to the shield's design, noting that it should display the Union Jack to represent British and Irish settlers.
 These arms were used by the government and appeared on the sixpence coin from 1910 until 1963, and the threepence, shilling and florin from 1910 to 1936.

-The 1908 arms were redesigned in 1911, and officially granted by George V on 19 September 1912.
-The redesign spurred much debate in Parliament.
-The Member for Wentworth, Willie Kelly, said:

-"The emu and kangaroo are so built that they hardly fit into the heraldic atmosphere, and I think we make ourselves ridiculous when we endeavour to carry on the traditions of the Old World with some of the wild creations of our Australian fauna."
+These arms were controversial even before they were granted.
+The Scottish Patriotic Association was vocally opposed to the shield's design, noting that the inclusion of the Cross of Saint George should also require the inclusion of the Scottish and Irish crosses to represent the other settlers from the British Isles.
+They also objected to the lack of consultation with the heralds of Scotland and Ireland.
+Supported by the Victorian Scottish Union and the St Andrew Society, there were calls for the arms to be completely redesigned to either include symbols of all the British nationalities or instead use only Australian symbology.

+William Gullick, designer of the New South Wales coat of arms, subsequently brought to public attention the existence of the Bowman Flag of 1805, which he suggested was the origin of the unofficial colonial arms.
+It depicted a rose, shamrock and thistle supported by a kangaroo and emu.
+He was then commissioned by the prime minister to redesign the arms.